-Medicare doesn't have information about how your current employer or union drug coverage will be affected if you get Medicare drug coverage.
+Medicare doesn't have information about how your current employer or union drug coverage will be affected by you getting Medicare drug coverage.
 Talk to your employer or union's benefits administrator before you make any decisions about your drug coverage.